albn-itu/uni-notes/semester-11/hpgp-notes.md

         - A Linear Velocity Motor constraint to apply the force.
             - Solver: `LinearVelocityMotorJacobian`
         - A Fixed Angle constraint to restrict rotation.

+### Solvers (Week 11)

+#### Quicky on coordinate representations

+- Maximal Coordinate representations:
+    - Operate in Cartesian space (x,y,z) and is thus hard to:
+        - Represent rotations
+        - Enforce joint limits
+        - Apply internal joint torques.
+    - Inaccuracy in numeric integration causes bodies to drfit apart.
+- Reduced Coordinate representations:
+    - Use generalized coordinates (joint angles) to represent the system.
+    - Fewer degrees of freedom and fewer constraints to solve.
+    - Well suited for articulated systems like characters and robots.

+#### Common solvers

+- Unity Physics contains a direct solver which is the process described above, using matrices.
+    - Its solved using Lagrange Multipliers.
+        - A maximal coordinate method.
+        - Is the main solver in Unity Physics.
+- Articulated Body Method (AKA Featherstone's algorithm):
+    - Is a reduced coordinate method.
+    - Available in PhysX.
+    - Existing implementations of articulated bodies:
+        - Use a separate Rigid-Body type.
+        - Use a separate Joint type.
+        - Cannot be mixed with regular rigid bodies or joints  from the lagrange based solver.
+    - It functions on Spatial Algebra, which combines linear and angular quantities into a single 6D vector.

+### Deformation (Week 11)

+- Deformation is the process of simulating how objects change shape when forces are applied to them.
+- Traditionally deformation has been done using constrained particle simulations, with breakable joints.
+    - Take a cloth simulation, create a grid of particles connected by breakable joints.
+    - When a force is applied, the joints can break, simulating tearing.
+- Another method is to use finite element methods (FEM) to simulate deformation.
+    - FEM is a numerical method for solving partial differential equations by dividing a large system  into smaller simpler parts called finite elements.
+- Another method again is Position Based Dynamics Material Point Method (PBD-MPM).
+    - PBD is a method for simulating deformable objects by representing them as a collection of particles.
+    - MPM is a method for simulating fluids and solids by representing them as a collection of material points.
+    - PBD-MPM combines the two methods to simulate deformable objects with complex behaviors like plasticity and fracture.

 ## Common physics tech and engines (Week 6)